 Through the analysis of impediments, the City found that there are no neighborhoods in Rocklin that are more burdened by environmental health issues, poor educational opportunities, or limited economic resources than others.
 Residents across the City have relatively equal access to the resources that provide fair housing and opportunity for success in life.
 However, the City has identified the lack of affordable housing options for both renters and owners and access to transportation as priorities to combat fair housing issues.
 The City has included actions to address these factors, and all issues identified in this assessment, throughout the Housing Element programs and policies.
-In addition to including actions in all programs, Program 14 has been included to affirmatively further fair housing needs and in access to opportunity for all groups protected by state and federal law.
+In addition to including actions in all programs, Program 14 has been included to affirmatively further fair housing, per AB 686, and take meaningful actions that, taken together, address significant disparities in housing needs and in access to opportunity for all groups protected by state and federal law.
 Regional coordination efforts outlined in Program 13 will ensure that the City of Rocklin furthers patterns of integration and development of affordable housing in such a way that it will have a positive impact on residents of the city and region.